ChemGlobe

 Sources:Obtained from lead, copper and nickel refining.
 Conducts electricity when struck by light.

-Use(s):Light causes it to conduct electricity more easily.
+Utilization(s):Light causes it to conduct electricity more easily.
 It is used in photoelectric cells, TV cameras, xerography machines and as a semiconductor in solar batteries and rectifiers.
 Also colors glass red.